Tiny Harris Reveals Biggie Smalls Apologized To Xscape Moments Before His Death, Says THIS Group Member Regrets Not Listening

 RIP B.I.G.!

 Biggie Smalls tried to make at least one beef right before his untimely death in 1997.
-Tiny Harris reveals in a story she told to VLAD TV, the emcee gave his sincere apology to her and the girls of Xscape after rapping “I’ll f*ck RuPaul before I f*ck them ugly-ass Xscape b*tches” in his song “Dreams” a few years prior.
+Tiny Harris revealed in a story she told to VLAD TV, the emcee gave his sincere apology to her and the girls of Xscape after rapping “I’ll f*ck RuPaul before I f*ck them ugly-ass Xscape b*tches” in his song “Dreams” a few years prior.

 The group had avoided the rapper until that point when they were all at the same Vibe party in 1997.
 The same party he was leaving before he was killed.